casefabric/guide/docs/engine/authorization.md

     - Tenant level authorization
     - Case level authorization
         - CMMN language level authorization
-        - Cafienne specific authorizations that are not part of CMMN.
+        - CaseFabric specific authorizations that are not part of CMMN.

 The basic concept of ownership is implemented at each of these levels.
 A level has a group of owners, and owners can change the rights of users and manage each other (add/remove another owner).

 ## Users and Authentication
-A detailed overview of authentication can be found in [Cafienne Authentication](authentication).
+A detailed overview of authentication can be found in [CaseFabric Authentication](authentication).

-The short version: users can access Cafienne through `JWT` tokens.
+The short version: users can access CaseFabric through `JWT` tokens.
-Internally, Cafienne transforms a `JWT` token into a `Platform User` structure, holding a list of all the tenants the user belongs to.
+Internally, CaseFabric transforms a `JWT` token into a `Platform User` structure, holding a list of all the tenants the user belongs to.

 ## Platform level authorization
-A platform user does not have any privileges inside the Cafienne Engine except for one - retrieve it's own details.
+A platform user does not have any privileges inside the CaseFabric Engine except for one - retrieve it's own details.

 ### Get User Information
 The REST call `GET /platform/user` retrieves the user details.
 This consists of the `user id` and the list of tenants that the user is a member of, including the set of `roles` the user has within the tenant, and the optional fields `name` and `email` address.
 So with a valid JWT token it is possible to retrieve your own user details.
 Other than that, nothing can be done as a platform user, unless the platform user belongs to the group of `platform owners`.

 ### Platform Owners
-In the configuration file of the Cafienne Engine, the property `platform.owners` can be filled with a list of `user ids` that are platform owner.
+In the configuration file of the CaseFabric Engine, the property `platform.owners` can be filled with a list of `user ids` that are platform owner.
 This means: when a `JWT token` is valid, and the value of the `sub` claim is part of that list, then without any further ado this platform user is a `platform owner`.
 Platform owners have the following privileges:
 - add or disable other platform owners
 - create tenants